Writing a Construction Safety Plan for Hurricane Season

 7. Carefully Assess Damage

-Once you get the announcement that it’s safe to return to the area, it’s time to assess damage and start cleaning up.
+Once you get the announcement that it’s safe to return to the area, it’s time to assess the damage and start cleaning up.

 - Be careful when walking in standing water, which may contain sharp or jagged objects.